Really OLD Archives:

 University of Maryland

-Mr. Fernando Hashimoto presented a percussion clinic on November 17th, 2004 at the University of Maryland, offering a "hands-on" class on the Brazilian Samba.
-His recital included works for snare drum, marimba and timpani by Brazilian composers.
+Mr. Fernando Hashimoto presented a percussion clinic on November 17th, 2004 at the University of Maryland, offering a

 NSO Residency at the University of Maryland